 - And E-cadherin was decreased.

-E-Cadherin is on the outside of a cell that allows it to bridge another cell, keeping them together.
+E-Cadherin is on the outside of a cell which allows it to bridge another cell, keeping them together.

 These characteristics are more destructive and have been linked to oral cancer formation and metastasis.

-Another thing to note is even though it has been deemed safe to use at low concentrations, there is evidence that is can cause dry mouth, ulcerations and mouth tenderness.
-Dry mouth can lead to a more acidic mouth, which increases the effects of the bacteria on the mouth.
+A dry mouth can lead to a more acidic mouth, which increases the effects of the bacteria on the mouth.

 Every cause has an effect, and sometimes we forget to look at the bigger picture rather than just through the microscope.